B-Gendron/lhp/README.md

 git clone git@github.com:B-Gendron/lhp.git
 ```

-- Go in the folder where you cloned the repo and use this command to **build the image**
+- Go in the folder where you cloned the repo thanks to `cd lhp` command and use the following command to **build the image**

 ```
 docker build -t image_app .